vschelbi/superpoint_transformer_vschelbi/README.md

 - Some point cloud operations were inspired from the [Torch-Points3D framework](https://github.com/nicolas-chaulet/torch-points3d), although not merged with the official project at this point.
 - For the KITTI-360 dataset, some code from the official [KITTI-360](https://github.com/autonomousvision/kitti360Scripts) was used.
 - Some superpoint-graph-related operations were inspired from [Superpoint Graph](https://github.com/loicland/superpoint_graph)
-- The hierarchical superpoint partition is computed using [Parallel Cut-Pursuit](https://gitlab.com/1a7r0ch3/parallel-cut-pursuit)
+- The hierarchical superpoint partition and graph clustering are computed using [Parallel Cut-Pursuit](https://gitlab.com/1a7r0ch3/parallel-cut-pursuit)

 <br>